navidali/voterpass/README.md

-# electron-quick-start
+# voter-pass

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run to see Voter Pass in action**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is an Electron-powered desktop application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**